Introduction

 Attractiveness of Stolen Goods: Stolen items, often sold at lower prices, can attract buyers looking for bargains.
 The higher the demand for these illicit goods, the more attractive burglary becomes to supply that demand.

-Influencing Factors: The ease of offloading stolen items, the presence of black markets, and societal attitudes toward purchasing stolen goods can influence this demand.
-If pawn shops and online platforms rigorously check for the provenance of items, the demand for stolen goods (and thus burglary) might diminish.
+Influencing Factors: The simplicity of selling stolen items, the existence of black markets, and societal attitudes toward buying stolen goods can shape demand.
+Rigorous checks by pawn shops and online platforms on the origins of items could reduce the demand for stolen goods and, consequently, burglary.

 Balancing Act: If the risks (like getting caught) associated with burglary are too high relative to the potential gains, the supply of burglars might decrease.
 Conversely, if stolen goods find easy and lucrative outlets, more might be enticed into burglary, increasing the supply.